-In most cases, it seems that whenever a child or even an adult is diagnosed with strep throat, there is absolutely no question that an immediate trip to the doctor for an antibiotic prescription is required even by those who typically eschew meds and follow a more holistic approach to illness.
+It seems that whenever a doctor diagnoses a child or even an adult with strep throat, there is no question that they require an immediate round of antibiotics.
+Even those who typically avoid meds and follow a more holistic lifestyle seem to fall into this trap.

 There is no doubt that strep throat is a serious infection.
-It is bacterial in nature and involves severe inflammation of the throat and tonsils.
+It is a bacterial infection and involves severe inflammation of the throat and tonsils.
 Typical signs of strep throat include:

 - Sudden, severe sore throat